 "Cutting Edge was established in 2010 when it became apparent there was a large number of vets who wanted to work in emergency practice but felt they didn't have the skills and experience to jump straight into a sole-charge role," Aoife explained.

 "Essentially, Amanda devised the programme to help smooth the transition.

-There are still a limited number of places available for vets wishing to sign up for the next Cutting Edge intakes in April and August.
+There are still a limited number of places available for vets wishing to sign up for the next Cutting Edge intakes in August.

 As well as those who aspire to be high achievers, Aoife is keen to recruit individuals who can fit in with the Vets Now culture and ethos.

 She said: "All vets have strong caring and responsibility values, but we're also looking for people who are keen to help others and progress themselves, so they're motivated to learn and to share those learnings.